-Constant Power Red Wire
+Red Wire

 The Red wire supplies Constant Positive 12 Volts for the security system's operation.
 When 12 Volts is first applied to the Red wire, the system will revert to state in which it was in when power was taken away.
 If the vehicle is to be serviced, especially if it involves the battery, the system should be placed in Valet Mode.
-This will prevent the system from being activated if the battery is disconnected and reconnected.
-The Red wire also supplies 12 Volts Positive to the module's internal relay for flashing the parking lights.
+This will prevent the system from being activated if its power is interrupted.